Virtual On: Cyber Troopers: Reception

-In Japan, Game Machine listed Virtual On: Cyber Troopers on their March 1, 1996 issue as being the most-successful dedicated arcade game of the month.
+In Japan, Game Machine listed Cyber Troopers Virtual-On on their March 1, 1996 issue as being the most-successful dedicated arcade game of the month.
+The game was not popular in U.S. arcades.

-In a December 1995 GamesMaster preview of the arcade game, Dominik Diamond called Virtual On "a futuristic version of the old Gun Fight game."
+In a December 1995 GamesMaster preview of the arcade game, Dominik Diamond called Virtual-On "a futuristic version of the old Gun Fight game."
 Reviewing the arcade version, a Next Generation critic described the game as "phenomenally intriguing".
 He found the use of full three-dimensional movement, heat-seeking projectiles, and defensive sprints to be strong innovations which set the game above rival Namco's Cyber Sled.
 He additionally praised the 60 frames per second frame rate, quick-moving camera, use of robots as combatants, and dynamic combat strategies, and expressed concern that US gamers would pass by the game due to its distinctively Japanese character designs and initially confusing up-close combat.

 The Saturn version was widely held to be an extremely accurate translation of the arcade version, but critics were divided about the game itself.
-One issue was the controls, which most critics said take adjusting to unless the twin sticks controller is used, and a reviewer for Next Generation pointed out that this was an expensive option, since Virtual On would in all likelihood be the only game to support the peripheral.
+One issue was the controls, which most critics said take adjusting to unless the twin sticks controller is used, and a reviewer for Next Generation pointed out that this was an expensive option, since Virtual-On would in all likelihood be the only game to support the peripheral.
 Unlike most reviewers, GamePro's The Rookie said the game looks and sounds "16-bit", though he felt it offered enough fun to be worth trying as a rental.
 However, the main point of disagreement was the gameplay.
 Next Generation, Rich Leadbetter of Sega Saturn Magazine, and Shawn Smith and Crispin Boyer of Electronic Gaming Monthly all said that while the game is deceptively simple, it offers numerous possibilities for sophisticated and cerebral tactics in the heat of combat.
 On the other side, Jeff Gerstmann of GameSpot and Dan Hsu and Sushi-X of Electronic Gaming Monthly all found the game shallow and mindless due to the small number of moves and the availability of homing attacks.
 Gerstmann elaborated that while Virtual On made a good arcade game, it was ill-suited for console release, since the lack of depth prevents it from holding the player's interest for more than a few minutes.
-Next Generation summarized, "When considering Virtual On for Saturn, it's important to remember just a few things.
+Next Generation summarized, "When considering Virtual-On for Saturn, it's important to remember just a few things.
 First, it's a very nontraditional action/fighting game, which means it won't instantly appeal to everyone.
 Second, those who do like this game tend to like it a lot, and for good reason."